About Carl Bernstein - Pulitzer Prize-Winning Journalist and Author:

 - The Triumphant End to an American Century: Three Remarkable Presidents – Reagan, Bush I, Clinton, and the Problem of Their Successors

-- Rock and Roll, Pope John Paul II, Ronald Regan, and the Fall of Communism
+- Rock and Roll, Pope John Paul II, Ronald Reagan, and the Fall of Communism

 - The Broken Branch and Future of America: Can the United States Congress be Repaired?